 We invest in independent media businesses because of their positive impact on society.
 Evidence of the media's impact is well-documented and has been studied by scholars in communication, psychology, sociology, political science, anthropology and education, among other fields, from research on media effects and influence, to work on the role of the media in development and democracy.
 Independent media act as a driver of change and form the foundation of a healthy information environment that can help the world deal with the challenges of our times, as envisioned by the UN Sustainable Development Goals (SDGs).
-Not only is the role of the media facilitate public access to information under SDG 16.10 - but they also drive change towards all SDGs and more informed, inclusive and sustainable societies (read more on how media support the 2030 Agenda in our brief).
+Not only is the role of the media reflected in SDG 16 as an integral part of supporting peace, justice and strong institutions - media facilitate public access to information under SDG 16.10 - but they also drive change towards all SDGs and more informed, inclusive and sustainable societies (read more on how media support the 2030 Agenda in our brief).